-Unfortunately, in some cases they are tagged in the wrong topics.
+Unfortunately, in some cases articles are tagged to the wrong topics.
 Some are absolutely silly locations, and that negatively affects the chances of getting traffic.

-Some of us have tried updating our hubs, removing or changing content that might have been causing the Flipboard Bots to incorrectly choose misleading keywords.
+Some of us have tried updating our articles, removing or changing content that might have been causing the Flipboard bots to choose misleading keywords.

 The Importance of Using Captions for Topic Tagging

-Changing the caption later will not be reflected immediately since their server rarely re-crawls to detect updates.
+Any change you make to an existing caption will not be reflected immediately since their server does not re-crawl very often to detect updates.
 They told me that the frequency is based on how much traffic you're getting in the first place.
 Those with high traffic will be crawled more often to detect any updates.

 This is why it's important to plan ahead of time and have a good title on your article and a good caption on the flip before adding it to a magazine.

-As an author of your own content, if you make changes such as a new title or removing content that had caused it to be listed in the wrong topic category, then you need to wait for Flipboard to re-crawl to detect the updates.
+As an author of your own content, if you make changes such as a new title or remove content that had caused it to be listed in the wrong topic category, you need to wait for Flipboard to re-crawl to detect the updates.

-If you delete the flip and add it back to the magazine, it will reappear with the old data because they use a cache copy and the old content is reused.
+If you delete the flip and add it back to the magazine, it will reappear with the old data because they use a cached copy and the old content is reused.